Cyrken/html-css/media-queries/README.md

 3. Divide them: 500 px screen width ÷ 16 = 31.25
 4. I usually round that number to something nice like 30 em

+## Larger screens

+On larger screens we want to capitalize on the greater horizontal real estate by making multi-column layouts.
+And it’s always beneficial to bump up our font sizes.

 ---

 ## Videos